We Build Retaining Walls

 A gravity wall is built when there are heavy materials.
 It is constructed with a Footing Setback to resist pressure from the soil.
 Short retaining walls are made using natural stones and concrete.
 They are flexible and do not need a footing in snow areas.
 It is important to have a good drainage behind a gravity wall to reduce pressure on the wall.
 Some gravity walls are designed to retain water.
 Proper drainage materials get rid of the hydrostatic pressure to improve stability of the wall.

 Reinforced retaining walls implement geo grid reinforcements, drain aggregate and the retaining wall block or boulder.
 These types of retaining walls are constructed when the retaining wall is over 4’ in height or when a surcharge is placed on the retaining wall.
 Examples of a surcharge are, slopes behind the retaining wall, driveways, parking lots, and structures such as buildings or roads.

 Typical materials used to make retaining walls

-The above types of retaining walls are made reliable and efficient techniques learned over many years of construction and working with the latest in technology advances.
+The above types of retaining walls are made up of reliable and efficient techniques learned over many years of construction and working with the latest in technology advances.

-Blocks have become popular with time due to their versatility.
-They come in different colors sizes and shapes to suit any landscape design.
-They work best for lower retaining walls that do not require footings.
-The block designs are seen well on free walls.
+Blocks have become popular due to their versatility.
+They come in different colors, sizes and shapes to suit any landscape.
+They are able to be constructed for small retaining walls and large retaining wall.

 Retaining walls made from interlocking concrete blocks can be quickly put up.
 They are made from Concrete stones interlocked with pins.
 Interlocks are not fitted with mortar.
 They fit into each other for stability.